weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 #### Problem

 If Weaviate encounters an unexpected crash, no data will be lost.
-To provide this guarantee, a Write-Ahead-Log (WAL) is in place.
+To provide this guarantee, a Write-Ahead Log (WAL) is in place.
 If a crash had occurred, the WAL is parsed at startup, and all previously unfinished operations are recovered, even if they were part of in-memory structures that had not yet been flushed.
-While this system is very safe, the recvoery could be slow for several reasons:
+While this system is very safe, the recovery could be slow for several reasons:

 - Unflushed memtables could become very large.
 This would lead to a lot of data that needs to be recovered after a crash
 - The recovery process was single-threaded.
 If multiple recoveries were required, they would happen in sequence.
 On a large machine, this could mean that startup would be slow, yet only one of many CPU cores was utilized.